 JPMorgan Chase acquired a startup called Frank because the company had over 4 million users.
 A lawsuit filed by JPMorgan Chase claims that the company only had 300,000 real users and created 4.265 million fake customer records to satisfy due diligence.

-A couple of years ago, news broke that Ozy Media [correction an earlier version of this story stated incorrectly that CEO, Carlos Watson] COO, Samir Rao impersonated a YouTube executive during a call with Goldman Sachs while attempting to raise $44 million.
+A couple of years ago, news broke that Ozy Media COO, Samir Rao impersonated a YouTube executive during a call with Goldman Sachs while attempting to raise $44 million [correction an earlier version of this story stated incorrectly CEO, Carlos Watson].
 Goldman’s due diligence team picked up on the red flags Ozy Media was flying and didn’t invest.
 Others, including Axel Springer, Marc Lasry, and the Ford Foundation, did invest $70 million, according to Crunchbase.
-Oxy Media CEO, Carlos Watson has been arrested for fraud charges.
+Ozy Media CEO, Carlos Watson has been arrested for fraud charges.

 My only link to OZY Media is that they once rejected an article pitch.
 Much as I’d love to believe any publication that won’t run my words dies in a ball of shame, I have no connection to Frank.
 It seems red flags were overlooked in part because lawsuits and articles didn’t document them.